tcassar-diss/report/plan.md

 ## Abstract

 `addrfilter` is a fine-grained system call filtering mechanism for Linux.
-Unlike `seccomp`, which applies a global system call filter application, `addrfilter` maps shared libraries to specific sets of allowed system calls.
+Unlike `seccomp`, which applies a global system call filter to an application, `addrfilter` maps shared libraries to specific sets of allowed system calls.
 This fine-grained control provides privilege reduction when compared to `seccomp`, restricting what attackers are able to do with a remote code execution exploit.

 ## Introduction